Who's Whose

-Who's Whose was a panel quiz television game show that ran on the Columbia Broadcasting System (CBS) television network.
+Who's Whose is a panel quiz television game show that ran on the Columbia Broadcasting System (CBS) television network.
 It premiered as a TV series on June 25, 1951, and is noted for being one of the first television series to be dropped after one episode.

 Host and panelists

 Who's Whose was hosted by long-time comedian and radio game show host Phil Baker.
 His on-air assistant was a man in a turban, dubbed "Gunga".
 The three regular celebrity panelists for the show were Robin Chandler, Art Ford, and Basil Davenport.
-They were joined by guest panelist Emily Kimbrough.
-The show was broadcast live and a kinescope was created for a later airing on the West Coast.
+They were joined by guest celebrity panelist Emily Kimbrough.
+The show was broadcast live and a kinescope was produced for stations that aired it on a delayed basis.

 Game play

-A round began with the "panel of experts" facing a group of three men and three women.
-Through questioning, the panel tried to determine which man was married to which woman.
-In an additional separate round, the panel attempted to guess the identity of the spouse of a noted celebrity.
+A round began with the "panel of experts" facing a group of either three men or three women.
+Through questioning, the panel tried to determine which of the three was the spouse of the person sitting with Phil Baker.
+In an additional separate round, the panel attempted to pick out the spouse of a noted celebrity.